 If you’re a restaurant proprietor, there’s some good news for you during these uncertain times: according to a report by the World Health Organization, food seems to be generally unaffected by the Coronavirus.
-This means that take-out and delivery sales are still on the table (no pun intended), despite the fact that dine-in is still temporarily halted in most states.
+This means that take-out and online food ordering are still on the table (no pun intended), despite the fact that dine-in is still temporarily halted in most states.

 While this is undoubtedly a glimmer of much-needed positivity, there are several things to keep in mind as your restaurant continues to prepare food for customers to take home, and many sanitation steps you can take to reduce the likelihood of your staff – or customers – spreading COVID-19.

 One of the most important steps you can take is to gather as many effective cleaning and disinfectant solutions as possible to effectively kill COVID germs in your restaurant.
 Keep a running checklist of all cleaning supplies, and be sure to note which items are at half-capacity or less.
 Order these from an online vendor, or from your typical supplier.
 Just be sure that in any case, the order is placed virtually to limit face-to-face contact with others as much as possible.